Best Schools in Medway

 First Language not English: 31%

+Burnt Oak Primary School is a vibrant and welcoming community school located in Gillingham, Medway, with an address at Richmond Road, ME7 1LS.
+The school caters to students aged 3 to 11 and operates as a two-form entry school with a nursery.
+It is part of The Bluebell Federation, which includes Horsted Infant and Junior School and Swingate Primary School.
+This collaborative approach ensures that the school is committed to providing a comprehensive and adaptable curriculum that fosters lifelong learning.
 The school prides itself on its inclusive environment, having been awarded Flagship status for Inclusion.
 It aims to nurture each child to achieve their best in a supportive and challenging setting.
 As of the latest available data, Burnt Oak Primary School has a student body of approximately 453 students.
 The school's academic performance is mixed, with a focus on improving outcomes across all subjects.
 It was recently judged as providing a good quality of education by Ofsted, with pupils reported to be happy and engaged in their learning.
 The school's caring community and commitment to inclusion are highlighted as key strengths.

 Academy sponsor led